thanasolykos/rt2redmine/README.md

 We had a few thousand tickets in an RT instance that we needed to migrate to Redmine.
 In order to use the native language APIs on each side, I split this into two scripts.
 First, a Perl script to export RT via RT::Client::REST to a directory structure that captured ticket data as JSON files and dumped attachments.
 Second, a Ruby script to import that data into Redmine via ActiveResource.
 ActiveRespource had some annoying properties (not allowing me to update created_on and updated_on, nor an easy way to get at the HTTP response) so at times I used a simple REST client and even direct SQL connection to the backend DB.
 I'm not proud of it, but it works.

-The process attempts to attribute updates to the actual person who did each creation and update (using Redmine's X-Redmine-Switch-User functionality), but falls back to using the user you connect to the API as if necessary.
-The scripts also reset the creation and last updated dates.
+The process attempts to attribute updates to the actual person who did each creation and update (using Redmine's X-Redmine-Switch-User functionality), but falls back to using the user you connect to the API as (e.g. Redmine Admin) if necessary.
+The scripts also reset the creation and last updated dates for issue creation/updates so that they are chronologically at least semi-accurate (see Caveats below).

 ## Installation